stheer/trip-assist/README.md

 # TripAssist

 TripAssist is a React application that recommends cities and museums/restaurants/accommodations based on user preferences.
-The app takes into account Covid risk in making these recommendations.
+The app takes into account Covid risk.

 ## Installation